Cinema of Russia: 2020s

 In 2021 WWII action film The Red Ghost by Andrei Bogatyrev was released in Russian cinemas.

-2021 film Gerda about a young striptease dancer by director Natalya Kudryashova premiered at the Locarno Film Festival where it received the Best Actress award and the special prize from the youth jury of the festival.
+2021 film Gerda about a young striptease dancer by director Natalya Kudryashova premiered at the 74th Locarno Film Festival where it received the Best Actress Award and the special prize from the youth jury of the festival.

-Natalya Merkulova and Aleksey Chupov's film Captain Volkonogov Escaped (2021), set during the Great Purge, was screened at the Venice International Film Festival.
+Natalya Merkulova and Aleksey Chupov's film Captain Volkonogov Escaped (2021), set during the Great Purge, was screened at the 78th Venice International Film Festival.
+Mama, I'm Home directed by Vladimir Bitokov was included into the Orizzonti Extra program at the same Festival.

-Surrealistic satire Petrov's Flu by Kirill Serebrennikov and Ossetian language drama Unclenching the Fists by Kira Kovalenko were screened at the 2021 Cannes Film Festival.
+Surrealistic satire Petrov's Flu by Kirill Serebrennikov were screened at the 2021 Cannes Film Festival, there won Vulcan Award for cinematography.
 Finnish-Russian co-production Compartment No. 6 by Juho Kuosmanen was also part of the program and it won the Grand Prix of the festival.

-Apocalyptic drama Quarantine by Diana Ringo, co-produced by Finland and Russia, was an official non-English language Golden Globes 2022 entry.
+Apocalyptic drama Quarantine directed by Diana Ringo and starring Anatoliy Beliy, co-produced by Finland and Russia, was an official non-English language Golden Globes 2022 entry.

+The Execution is a 2021 Russian mystery thriller film and directorial debut by Lado Kvataniya.
+It premiered at the 2021 Fantastic Fest and theatrically released in Russia on April 21, 2022.

 Tchaikovsky's Wife by Kirill Serebrennikov was included in the competition program of 2022 Cannes Film Festival.

-Convenience Store by Mikhail Borodin, about Uzbeki immigrants working illegally in Moscow, premiered at the 2022 Berlin Film Festival.
+Convenience Store by Mikhail Borodin, about Uzbeki immigrants working illegally in Moscow, premiered at the 72nd Berlin International Film Festival.

+Fairytale is a 2022 experimental adult animated fantasy film directed by Alexander Sokurov premiered at the 75th Locarno Film Festival.

+The Cage is Looking for a Bird directed by Malika Musaeva was screened on Encountes section at the 73rd Berlin International Film Festival.

+Live-action/animated children's film Cheburashka set the record as the highest-grossing Russian film of all time in 2023.
+The film grossed $94.5 million at the box-office.

+In 2023 the first movie shot in space was released, The Challenge directed by Klim Shipenko, starring Yulia Peresild.
+The film was a box-office success, grossing $21.5 million at the Russian box-office.

+In November 2023 the sci-fi film 1984 by Diana Ringo was released.
+It is the first Russian-language adaptation of George Orwell's novel of the same name.
+It is dedicated to the writer's 120th birth anniversary.

+American film Anora starring Russian actors won the Palme d'Or at the 77th Cannes Film Festival in 2024.

+Internationally produced Russian-language drama Two Prosecutors directed by Sergei Loznitsa, starring Aleksandr Kuznetsov and Anatoliy Beliy, premiered at the 78th Cannes Film Festival in 2025 in competition.